List of special editions of Today (American TV program): May

+On May 12, 2003, Jay Leno guest hosted on the program in New York City while Katie Couric is in Los Angeles for her guest hosting on The Tonight Show through their trading places.

 2005

 April

 When Pope John Paul II died on Saturday, April 2, 2005, Katie Couric and Matt Lauer anchored the weekend editions of the Today show.
 Lauer anchored from the Vatican with Campbell Brown offering reports by his side.
 On the day of the Pope's death, Couric anchored a special report on a Vatican statement updating the Pope's dire condition and Lauer reported for the bulletin anchored by Brian Williams when the Pope was officially dead.
 He returned to New York as Couric traveled to Vatican City to co-anchor coverage of the Pope's funeral with Williams.